 A bachelor's degree in education will prepare you for a job as an elementary or secondary school teacher.
 What should you do, however, if, after completing your degree you decide you don't want to teach children after all.
-Or maybe you've spent years in the classroom and don't want to continue to do it.
+Or maybe you've spent years in the classroom and want to change careers.

-Librarians work in public, academic, law, medical, and business libraries, as well as in school media centers, also known as school libraries.
-They select and organize materials including print and electronic resources and instruct library visitors to use them effectively.
+Librarians work in public, academic, law, medical, and business libraries.
+Many have jobs in elementary and secondary school media centers.
+Librarians select and organize materials including print and electronic resources and instruct students and patrons in their use.

 You will need a Master's Degree in Library Science (M.L.S.) if you want to become a librarian.
-A bachelor's degree, such as your degree in education, is required for admission.
-Once enrolled in a library science graduate program, you may want to study school media.
-It would be a perfect fit for you since some states require school media specialists, commonly called school librarians, to also be certified teachers.
+A bachelor's degree, such as your degree in education, is required for admission to graduate school.
+Once enrolled in a library science program, you may want to specialize in school media since it would be a good fit for your background in education.
+Some states require school media specialists, commonly called school librarians, to also be certified teachers.

-If you would prefer not to work in a school, or with children for that matter, you should choose another area of library science.
-Stay away from public librarianship if you would like to be guaranteed a career that doesn't involve children.
+If you would prefer to not work in a school, or with children for that matter, you should choose another specialty.
+Consider law, medical, or business librarianship, but definitely stay away from public libraries.

 Writer or Editor

-Writers produce material for print and online media while editors select the content to publish.
+Writers create material for print and online media while editors select what content to publish and provide feedback about it.
 To be a writer, you must be able to express yourself well verbally.
-Editors must know how to guide writers by doing things like explaining assignments and providing constructive feedback.
+Editors must know how to guide writers by explaining assignments and giving constructive criticism.

 Your skills as a trained educator will help you succeed in both these occupations.
-You know how to convey complex information.
-You are adept at providing feedback.
-You are also creative—how else can you find a million and one ways to explain the same concept as teachers often have to do.
+You know how to convey complex information and are adept at delivering feedback.
+You are also creative—how else do you find a million and one ways to effectively explain the same concept to different students.
 If you teach, have taught, or have training in a particular subject, for example, science or history, you can specialize in that topic as a writer or editor.

-You may have done quite a bit of writing while in college or graduate school, but you should consider taking some professional writing classes.
+You may have done quite a bit of writing while in college or graduate school, but give serious thought to taking some professional writing classes anyway.
 They will help you perfect your skills.
-Practicing is also very helpful, and you shouldn't underestimate the value of reading a lot.

 Managers supervise other workers in a variety of occupations.
 Not everyone is cut out for this career, but those who are must be good at delegating work to others, assessing performance, giving constructive feedback, setting one's personal feeling aside when making decisions, and saying no when necessary.
 Sounds like the job description of a teacher!

 Unless you want to go back to school to study management, look for jobs that don't require a degree in this subject.
-While you need a bachelor's degree for many management jobs, they may not specify a particular major.
+While managers often need a bachelor's degree, it may not have to be in a particular major.

 Textbook and Instructional Materials Sales Rep

-Anyone who has ever tried to persuade a child to do anything he or she doesn't want to do can tell you that it isn't an easy task.
+Anyone who has ever tried to persuade a child to do anything he or she doesn't want to do can verify that it isn't an easy task.
 Yet teachers do that every day.
-You must be a very persuasive person, maybe even as persuasive as a salesperson.
+They must be very persuasive, maybe even as much as a salesperson.

-You can combine this skill with your expertise as an educator to sell textbooks and instructional materials.
-Education majors and teachers can utilize their subject knowledge to sell some products.
+Combine this skill with your expertise as an educator to sell textbooks and instructional materials.
+Education majors and teachers can even utilize their subject knowledge to sell some products.
 Additionally, experienced teachers know how school systems function and can use this to their advantage.
 One of the most valuable skills sales reps need is the ability to establish rapport with their customers.
 It is unlikely this will be a problem given the common background you would share with yours.

 There are no formal educational requirements for this career, although some employers prefer job candidates who have a bachelor's degree.
 You meet that stipulation.

-Perhaps you enjoy working with kids but have had enough of the classroom.
-A career as a guidance counselor could be a good option for you.
-They assist students with any school-related issues they have including selecting classes, dealing with academic difficulties and social problems, and applying to college.
+Do you enjoy working with kids but have had enough of being in a classroom?
+A career in school guidance could be a good option.
+Guidance counselors assist students with any school-related issues they have including selecting classes, dealing with academic difficulties and social problems, and applying to college.

-A bachelor's degree in education, particularly if you followed it with a stint working in a school, will provide you with an excellent background for this occupation.
+A bachelor's degree in education, especially if you followed it with a stint working in a school, will provide an excellent background for this occupation.
 You will also need to earn a master's degree in school counseling.

-Instructional coordinators develop curricula for school systems.
-They help teachers develop new strategies and techniques.
-This career is good for someone who wants to continue to impact children's education but prefers to no longer have direct contact with them by remaining in the classroom.
+Instructional coordinators develop curricula for school systems and help teachers develop new strategies and techniques.
+This career is good for someone who wants to continue to impact children's education but prefers to not have direct contact with them.

 Training and Development Specialist or Manager